kae4ka/asd-project/task_8/Nguyen Hyu/README.md

 ## KWIC

-Developed a solution for the Key Word in Context problem utilizing the "Abstract Data Types" architectural approach.
+Developed a solution for the Key Word in Context problem utilizing the " Implicit Invocation (Event-Driven)" architectural approach.

 **Expected Input:**